 Rest

 Math revisions are stressful.
 So, we have to take regular breaks.
 Remember that trying to absorb to much information in a short period, we only end up having a hard time remembering all the things we have practiced, covered, and learned.
-If there new topics, I take a break between them.
+If there are new topics, I take a break between them.
 It helps me clear my mind and prevent frustrations.

 See?
 A math revision should not be a nightmare for us.
 There are always ways how we can get high scores in Math exams.
 Every time you feel hopeless with your Math subject, do not hesitate to try the tips above.
+And, if you need extra support, platforms like link-tutors.org can always connect you with skilled math tutors who can make learning easier and more engaging.
+They often use different approaches to make math more interesting.
+So, if you ever feel overwhelmed, don’t hesitate to reach out for help.
+It can truly make all the difference!